 Update July 2020

-As with the treatment of chronically active toxoplasmosis, there may be a temporary increase in symptoms during the first few days of treatment, but this is in some respect also a positive sign as the therapy is usually effective in these cases.
+Fortunately, the treatment is less complicated than Toxoplasmosis treatment, standard antibiotics such as Clarithromycin 2x500 mg or Doxycycline 2x100 mg for 20 days are effective.
+They can also be combined for a more reliable treatment.
+A combination according to the "Wheldon Protocol" is also possible (doxycycline 2 x 100 mg + azithromycin 1x 250 up to 500 mg on every 2nd day).
+As with the treatment of chronically active Toxoplasmosis, there may be a temporary increase in symptoms during the first few days of treatment, but in a certain way this is also a positive sign, as the therapy is usually effective in these cases.

 Additional Checklist Chlamydia